Traditional Video Editors vs AI Clipping Tools: Do You Still Need Manual Editing?

 Manual Vertical Reframing

-Creating 9:16 clips from 16:9 source footage in FCP requires creating a new project at vertical resolution, importing your clip, and manually positioning the crop.
-For content with multiple speakers, you keyframe the Transform position to follow whoever is talking.
-There is no face detection or speaker tracking built into FCP.
+Creating 9:16 clips from 16:9 source footage in a traditional editor requires creating a new project at vertical resolution, importing your clip, and manually positioning the crop.
+For content with multiple speakers, you keyframe the position to follow whoever is talking.
+There is no face detection or speaker tracking built into most editors.

-Some third-party plugins add automated reframing to FCP, but they add cost and complexity.
-Apple's own Smart Conform feature attempts automatic reframing but produces inconsistent results, often centering on the wrong subject or cutting off heads during speaker changes.
+Some third-party plugins add automated reframing, but they add cost and complexity.
+Built-in auto-reframe features attempt to help but produce inconsistent results, often centering on the wrong subject or cutting off heads during speaker changes.

 Caption Workflow Is Clunky

-FCP's subtitle and caption tools exist but are designed for traditional subtitles, not the animated word-by-word captions that perform well on short-form platforms.
-Creating TikTok-style captions in FCP requires either manual text animation (extremely time-consuming) or third-party caption generators that export back into FCP.
+The subtitle and caption tools in a traditional editor exist but are designed for static subtitles, not the animated word-by-word captions that perform well on short-form platforms.
+Creating TikTok-style captions manually requires either hand-built text animation (extremely time-consuming) or third-party caption generators that export back into your editor.
 Either way, it adds significant time to every clip.

 One Clip at a Time

-FCP processes one timeline at a time.
-To create 10 clips from a single source video, you either build 10 separate projects or create a complex multi-compound-clip project.
+A traditional editor processes one timeline at a time.
+To create 10 clips from a single source video, you either build 10 separate projects or assemble one complex multi-clip project.
 There is no way to say "find the 10 best moments in this video and create clips from each one" in a single operation.

 Cost

 Works on any device with a browser.
 No $300 software purchase, no Mac required.
-Paste a URL and get clips.
+Paste a URL and get clips — start your $1 3-day trial with full Pro access.

-Start Clipping FreeAI Clipping Tools: Built for the Clip Workflow
+Start for $1AI Clipping Tools: Built for the Clip Workflow

-AI clipping tools were designed specifically for the task FCP users are trying to accomplish: extracting the best short-form clips from long-form content.
+AI clipping tools were designed specifically for the task manual editors are trying to accomplish: extracting the best short-form clips from long-form content.
 Every feature is optimized for this specific workflow.

 Automatic Viral Moment Detection